SuhangXia/GenForce_Code/README.md

 > Run the first time, you may need to configure your wandb account.

+> Note that, in training stage, we only four images, such as [images](dataset/training/homo/img/npy/Circle-II/moon/1/last.csv) listed in each contact point [folder](dataset/training/homo/img/npy/Circle-II/moon/1).
+While in inference stage, we convert them all.
+Thus, a majority of images are unseen in the training stage.

 ### Step1.
 Training for marker encoder
 - To train the maker-to-marker translation model, we first train a marker encoder for marker feature extraction.
 ```